wavefrontHQ/docs/pages/doc/wavefront_obsolescence_policy.md

 ### Automatic Migrations and Required Changes

+Wavefront migrates system dashboard and integration content.
+However, you might have to update custom delta counters.

 * **Automatic Migration**.
 Wavefront uses delta counters in [tracing RED metrics](trace_data_details.html#red-metrics) and in certain internal `~` metrics [collected by Wavefront](wavefront_monitoring.html#internal-metrics-overview) such as `~collector.points.reported`.
 All Wavefront-provided dashboards that use these data will be migrated for you.
 * **User Migration**.
 If you have cloned any Wavefront dashboards using delta counters or created any custom dashboards or alerts using these delta counters, you are responsible for migrating the queries in related charts and alerts yourself.